lilywang1988/eSIR/README.md

 Outputs and summary table
 -------------------------

 To save all the plots (including trace plots) and summary tables, please set `save_files=T`, and if possible, provide a location by setting `file_add="YOUR/FAVORITE/FOLDER"`.
-Otherwise, the traceplots and other intermediate plots will not be saved, but you can still retrieve the forecast plots and summary table by using `res.step$forecast_infection` and `res.step$out_table`.
+Otherwise, the traceplots and other intermediate plots will not be saved, but you can still retrieve the forecast plots and summary table based on the return list, e.g., using `res.step$forecast_infection` and `res.step$out_table`.

 For details, please explore our package directly.
-We have .rd files establisehd, please `help(q.SIR)` or `?pi.SIR` to find them.
+We have .rd files establisehd, please use `help(q.SIR)` or `?pi.SIR` to find them.

 References
 ----------